dylanaraps/neofetch/README.md

                                 NOTE: This only support Linux with cpufreq.
-    --cpu_shorthand type        Shorten the output of CPU Possible values: name, speed, tiny, on, off --kernel_shorthand on/off   Shorten the output of kernel --uptime_shorthand on/off   Shorten the output of uptime (tiny, on, off) --gpu_shorthand on/off      Shorten the output of GPU (tiny, on, off)
+    --cpu_shorthand type        Shorten the output of CPU Possible values: name, speed, tiny, on, off --cpu_cores on/off          Whether or not to display the number of CPU cores --kernel_shorthand on/off   Shorten the output of kernel --uptime_shorthand on/off   Shorten the output of uptime (tiny, on, off) --gpu_shorthand on/off      Shorten the output of GPU (tiny, on, off)